Haddajii/Recynexuss/README.md

 # Recynexuss
-A desktop application for  a samr rcycling center
+A desktop application for  a samart rcycling center

+this app was created using QT C++